The Odysseus Academic Network

-The Odysseus Academic Network is a network of legal experts in immigration and asylum in Europe.
-It was founded in 1999 by Philippe de Bruycker, Professor and researcher at the Institute for European Studies of the Université Libre de Bruxelles (ULB), with the financial support of the European Commission.
-The network is a platform for the exchange of knowledge and expertise between academics, policy-makers, practitioners and NGOs in the field of immigration and asylum law and policy.
+The Odysseus Academic Network is a network of experts in immigration and asylum law in Europe.
+It was founded in 1999 by Philippe de Bruycker, Professor at the Institute for European Studies of the Université Libre de Bruxelles (ULB), with the financial support of the European Commission at the beginning.
+The network brings together legal experts from all EU Members States, including Schengen associated States (Norway, Switzerland, Iceland), as well as Turkey.
+Its coordination team is based in Brussels.